 COVID-19 Regional Models for Colorado

 The regional epidemic models use methods similar to that used for the state-level model.
 Estimates are presented for the 11 Local Public Health Agency (LPHAs) regions in the state and for 8 selected counties with populations that are sufficiently large to allow for county-level estimates.
 Scroll down for more information on how counties are grouped into regions.

-We use the model as well as COVID-19 hospital and case data to generate three measures for each region.
+We use the model as well as COVID-19 hospital and vaccination data to generate four measures for each region.
 These measures can be used to gauge the current state of the SARS-CoV-2 epidemic in each region.

 The effective reproduction number (Re) is a measure of how rapidly infections are spreading or declining in a region.